Reztreal/RTS/README.md

 - **Sound Management**: The game includes various ambient and character sounds.
 Each sound can be triggered under specific game events.
 - **Event System**: The game includes an event system that allows for easy communication between game objects.
 The event system is used to trigger sounds and other game events.
 - **Pathfinding**: A height-based flow field is implemented so the units can prefer smoother paths.
+- **Skill System**: A scriptable object-based skill system is implemented.
+Each skill can be assigned to a unit and triggered under specific conditions.